SudoHopeX/KaliGPT/README.md

 # KaliGPT v1.1 ~ SudoHopeX

-## Overview
-**KaliGPT v1.1** : An AI Agent assistance in Linux CLI for Ethical Hacking & Cybersecurity in Linux Terminal Easily
+**KaliGPT** : An AI Agent assistance in Linux CLI for Ethical Hacking & Cybersecurity to use AI with ease to learn and master CyberSecurity

 ## Models